-- 1. Student should submit the feedback form to the Fieldwork Coordinator via Assistant Fieldwork Coordinator by hand or by email in the LAST WEEK of placement. - 2.
+- 1. Student should submit the feedback form to the Fieldwork Coordinator or Assistant Fieldwork Coordinator in the LAST WEEK of placement. - 2.
 The Feedback Form will be accessed by the Fieldwork Sub-committee of the Department for continuous quality improvement.
 The Fieldwork Sub-committee would further follow up with the student concerned and Fieldwork Supervisor whenever necessary. - 3.
 Both the aggregated and individual feedback will be given to the Fieldwork Supervisor concerned anonymously after the completion of placement for continuous improvement.